GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/migration-guide-3.x.md

 Please also remove `spring.sleuth.enabled` from your `application.properties` or `application.yml` file.
 Note that `spring.cloud.gcp.trace.enabled=true` is still required if you want to enable Trace.

-This [sample](https://github.com/GoogleCloudPlatform/spring-cloud-gcp/tree/28b8004fa09922d6dcbde19285c1faf7323c6644/spring-cloud-gcp-samples/spring-cloud-gcp-trace-sample) is modified to show how to instrument trace and submit it to Cloud Trace.

 #### Cloud Vision
 Replaced `ListenableFuture` and `SettableListenableFuture` with `CompletableFuture` as the former two Classes are deprecated in Spring Framework 6.0.